OptimusCrime/modx-development-docker/README.md

 # MODX Revolution Development Docker

-Docker setup that makes it easier to clone MODX Revolution from GitHub.
+Docker setup that makes it easier to clone and set up MODX Revolution from GitHub.

 Cloning MODX Revolution from GitHub and doing all the necessary setup can be a tedious process.
 Not to mention configuring PHP, Apache/nginx and MySQL/MSSQL correctly.
 This Docker setup does all of this work for you with a few simple commands.
 It creates a Apache (2.4.10) web server running PHP (7.1.2), as well as a MySQL database (5.7.17).
 The web server mounts your MODX Revolution files and exposes them to you via localhost.